DeepHM/Image-labeling-using-meta-segmentation-anything/README.md

 # Image-labeling-using-meta-segmentation-anything
-Project of image labeling with the help of meta-segmentation-anything
+Image segmentation labeling project with the help of meta-segmentation-anything model

  <br/>